All Episodes

 And in the end, we all said yes.

-Um and we did indeed go back um the next morning, but for you know, for what turns out to have been, you know, the timing was just so beautiful.
+But for, you know, for what turns out to have been, you know, the timing was just so beautiful.

-I wasn't carrying much load, um, but I just knew my my feet will appreciate it, my you know, my entire being, my entire electrical being and physical being will appreciate it.
+My, you know, my entire being, my entire electrical being and physical being will appreciate it.

-And um, although everyone had wanted to slap you when you had suggested 25 miles a couple miles earlier, I think everyone wanted to slap me at that point.
+And although everyone had wanted to slap you when you had suggested 25 miles a couple miles earlier, I think everyone wanted to slap me at that point.

 Like the trail's right there.